da-x/deltaimage/README.md

 USER root
 RUN ["/opt/deltaimage", "apply", "/", "/__deltaimage__.delta"]

-# Make the original image from applied delta
+# Make the original image by applying the delta
 FROM scratch
 COPY --from=applied /__deltaimage__.delta/ /
 ```